New Bedford Whalers (baseball): New England League 1903 to 1913

 As the Worcester Busters again won the league championship, the New Bedford Whalers finished last in the 1908 New England League.
 New Bedford had a final record of 46–78 under the direction of managers Jim Canavan and Tommy Corcoran.
 Finishing 34.0 games behind Worcester, the Whalers placed eighth in the eight–team league.

 The 1909 New Bedford Whalers placed sixth in the New England League, as Worcester again won the championship.
-With a 51–72, record, New Bedford finished 25.5 games out of first place, as Tommy Dowd managed the IWhalers.
+With a 51–72, record, New Bedford finished 25.5 games out of first place, as Tommy Dowd managed the Whalers.
 Roland Barrows led the New England in runs scored, with 88.

 The New Bedford Whalers won their first New England League championship in 1910 season, ending the season with a record of 77–48.
 New Bedford placed first in the standings under returning manager Tommy Dowd, finishing 15.0 games ahead of the second place Lynn Shoemakers in the final standings of the eight-team league.

 The New Bedford Whalers placed seventh in the 1911 New England League standings one season after winning the league championship.
 The Whalers ended the 1911 season with a 45–75 season record, as Jim Sullivan served as manager.
-New Bedfo finished 30.50 games behind the champion Lowell Tigers.
+New Bedford finished 30.50 games behind the champion Lowell Tigers.

 Future Baseball Hall of Fame member Rabbit Maranville played shortstop for the Whalers in 1911.
 In his first professional season at age 19, Maranville hit .228 in 117 games for New Bedford.

 The 1912 New Bedford Whalers continued play and finished sixth in the eight–team New England League.
 Playing under managers Frank Connaughton and Jim Sullivan, New Bedford finished with a 57–67 record.
-The 1st place Lawrence Barristers (76–47) were 19.5 games ahead of the Whalers in the league standings.
+The first place Lawrence Barristers (76–47) were 19.5 games ahead of the Whalers in the league standings.

 Rabbit Maranville returned to play for the 1912 Whalers before advancing to the major leagues during the season.
 In 112 games for New Bedford, Maranville hit .283, before making his major league debut with 26 games for the 1912 Boston Braves.

 The 1913 New Bedford Whalers placed sixth in the eight-team New England League.
-The Whalers had a 45–76 record under returning manager Frank Connaughton and Jack O'Brien.
-New Bedford finished 32. games behind the champion Lowell Grays.
+The Whalers had a 45–76 record under returning managers Frank Connaughton and Jack O'Brien.
+New Bedford finished 32.0 games behind the champion Lowell Grays in the final standings.